 Asheville, North Carolina

 Asheville, NC is a town about 3.5 hours north of Atlanta.
 It’s most famous for Biltmore Estate, America’s largest home.
 At nearly 180,000 square feet, with a beautiful winery to boot, it’s a great reason to visit.
 But it’s not the only one.
 Asheville is an open and welcoming city in the mountains of the Southeast.
 It’s history mixed with modernity.
 An incredible array of restaurants, bars, and coffee shops, with plenty of scenic hikes and drives along the beautiful Blue Ridge Parkway.

 One of our favorite places is the Asheville Pinball Museum.
 They have games spanning the history of pinball and video.
 Finally, one of the best things about Asheville is that it’s dog-friendly!
 Most restaurants have no issue with you bringing friendly dogs inside.
 It reminds you of restaurants and pubs in Europe.
-Visiting the South?
-Asheville is worth a couple of days of your time!

 Halef – The Round The World Guys

-Between the warm sunshine, beautiful Victorian architecture, and plethora of soul food, you’ll find that Savannah, Georgia has the right recipe for a charming city break in the United States.
-Whether you choose to dine alfresco in one of the historic 24 town squares or wait in line for some of Mrs Wilkes fried chicken, you won’t go hungry in this town.
+Between the warm sunshine, beautiful Victorian architecture, and a plethora of soul food, you’ll find that Savannah, Georgia has the right recipe for a charming city break in the United States.
+Whether you choose to dine alfresco in one of the historic 24 town squares or wait in line for some of Mrs. Wilkes fried chicken, you won’t go hungry in this town.

 Jeanne Harran – Pure Wander

 The quaint and quirky city of Providence is a historic college town with a thriving restaurant scene, beautiful architecture, great museums, and a vibrant atmosphere.